-Avoiding mistakes when choosing a T-shirt quilt maker and turning your shirts into a quilt.
+Tips for avoiding mistakes when choosing a T-shirt quilt maker to turn your shirts into a quilt.
 It is an exciting time!
-You have been saving your t-shirts and looking for a quilter to turn them into a quilt.
-Mistakes to avoid:
+You have been saving your t-shirts and looking for a quilter.
+The internet is full of t-shirt quilt makers.
+How do you know who to trust your shirts to?

 - Trusting your t-shirts to an inexperienced t-shirt quilt maker.
 It takes different sewing skills and equipment to make a quality t-shirt quilt.